 Our Real Estate Assets are recognized at fair value in our financial statements.
-This value is based, initially, on the acquisition costs plus the expenses incurred in the transaction and, subsequently, on annual appraisals by independent experts.
+Said value is initially based on the acquisition costs plus the expenses incurred in the transaction and, later, on appraisals made quarterly by independent experts.
 Each independent expert may determine that the value of our assets is impaired.
 The fair value of our properties may be impaired as a result of various factors beyond our control, including market conditions, the inability of our customers to meet their rental obligations or the early termination of our Lease Agreements.
 In addition, under IFRS the total value of our properties must be calculated by adding up the fair value of each individual property.
 Because the initial accounting for the acquisition of a real estate portfolio (including our Initial Portfolio and any future real estate portfolio we acquire) is based on the total consideration paid in connection with such acquisition, such initial accounting reflects a "portfolio premium" that will not exist on subsequent appraisals (where the portfolio value will be determined based on the sum of the appraisal values of each individual property) and, therefore, will result in a decrease in the reported value of our assets.